 What is financial literacy?

-Financial literacy may be defined as:
+Financial literacy is defined as:

-1) The ability to read, analyze, manage and communicate about the personal financial conditions affecting material well being.
+- The ability to read, analyze, manage and communicate about the personal financial conditions affecting material well being.

-2) The term is used to describe financial education programs on college campuses and within high schools.
+- The term is used to describe financial education programs on college campuses and within high schools.
 The objective of financial literacy programs is to help students better manage their finances, budget effectively, and borrow wisely.